Declan Masterson: Riverdance

 In 1994, Masterson teamed up with Whelan again and joined Riverdance.
 He remained with the show on and off for its entire duration, playing uilleann pipes, low whistle, tin whistle, kaval and bouzouki, also taking on the duties of musical director, until the Farewell show in May 2012.
 He returned for the 25th Anniversary series of concerts, beginning at the 3Arena (Dublin) in February 2020, playing guitar, bouzouki, kaval and pipes.
 The shows planned for the 2020 US and UK tours were cancelled, with the US dates rescheduled to take place from January to July 2021.

 Solo and other projects

 He recorded five solo albums: End of the Harvest (1990), Tropical Trad (1993), Fairwater Fionnuisce (1996), Drifting Through The Hazel Woods (1996) and Heartland (2005).
-He wrote and arranged music scores for film, TV and theatre, and his piping is featured on the soundtrack of the films The Irish RM (1983-1985), Eat the Peach (1986), The Secret of Roan Inish (1994) and Some Mother's Son (1996).
+He wrote and arranged music scores for film, TV and theatre, and his piping is featured on the soundtrack of the films The Irish RM (1983–1985), Eat the Peach (1986), The Secret of Roan Inish (1994) and Some Mother's Son (1996).
 He also participated in many recordings, with a wide range of musicians (see Selected discography).
+Along with Dónal Lunny and Máire Breathnach, Masterson was one of the founding members of Oircheilteach.
+He also toured as musical director for Makem and Clancy.